imjoseangel/microservice-arquitecture/README.md

 }
 ```

-That will install a single GKE.
+to will install a single GKE.

 But if we change to: